 If you happen to be building a business website, then you probably want something related to said business.

-Drag and drop website building
+Drag and drop editor for website building

 Wix has a drag-and-drop feature and that is absolutely one of the reasons so many customers continue to use their services.